celsiusnarhwal/snowflake/README.md

 ## Custom Private Keys

 > [!note]
-> This is an advanced feature most users shouldn't need.
+> This is an advanced feature most users won't need.

 By default, Snowflake signs its JWTs with a private key that it generates and writes to `/app/snowflake/data`, which you are instructed to mount on your host machine (see [Installation](#installation)).
 As an alternative to this,